quangnd159/ielts/content/speaking/shadowing.md

 Some people may argue that you must be very passionate about the language in order to make so much effort.
 It's true, but don't use it as an excuse to [[general/hiding|delay the work]], because this is also true: the better you become at something, the more you like it.

+💡 Tip: [[ipa.md|Mastering the sounds]] and being able to read the IPA make shadowing much more effective.

 > [!summary] Vocabulary Highlight
 >
 > **tremendous** = very great